 There’s a whole host of recipes that use the dandelion flower; teas, wines, salads and savouries.
 The plant is recognised as being one of our most nutritious weeds; containing anti-oxidant vitamins, minerals, calcium, and protein, and would have been a food staple for our ancestors here in Europe.
 Why not try our beautifully simple Dandelion and Lemon biscuits for a sunny introduction to this wonderful edible weed!

 Zest of 1 lemon, plus 1 tbsp of its juice

 180g plain flour

 20g corn flour

 Pinch of salt

-Prepare the flowers: Wash, then remove the yellow petals by pinching firmly and pulling.
+Prepare the Dandelion flowers: Wash, then remove the yellow petals by pinching firmly and pulling (a little green is ok but too much may impart a bitter taste).
 Cream the sugar and butter until fluffy.
 Add the egg and lemon zest.

 Sift in the dry ingredients and combine well.
 Add in the lemon juice and petals and mix.

 Dollop spoonfuls onto a baking tray and cook for approximately 12 mins at 180C/350F/gas 4 until golden.
 Cool on a wire rack and enjoy with a cup of tea!